OmarISUV/api-zipcode/README.md

-# Reto Técnico Backbone
+# Technical Challenge Backbone
-## Descripción
+## Description
-Api Rest que consulta los datos dirección con base en un código postal
+Rest Api that queries address data based on a postal code

 ## Approach to the problem